Imperial Russian Army: Reforms

-(who held the post from 16 May 1861 to 21 May 1881) introduced military reforms.
-The reforms carried on during Milyutin's long tenure abolished the system of conscription of children, and resulted in the levy system being introduced in Russia and military districts being created across the country.
+Following Russia's defeat in the Crimean War during the reign of Emperor Alexander II, the Minister of War, Count Dmitry Milyutin, instituted a series of military reforms, which had their basis in the emancipation of the serfs in 1861.
+The modernization of the Imperial Army included reorganizing the Ministry of War for better centralized leadership, the creation of new technical and support organizations, changes to finances, and the system of military training getting a complete overhaul.
+The Main Staff of the Army was subordinated to the Ministry of War and the Department of the General Staff became the operations section of the Main Staff.
+The engineering, medical, supply, and ordnance services of the army were also placed under the Ministry of War.

-As part of Milyutin's reforms, on 1 January 1874, the emperor approved a conscription statute that made military service compulsory for all 20-year-old males with the term reduced for land army to six years plus nine years in reserve.
+The last part of Milyutin's reforms focused on military recruitment and occurred in 1874.
+On 1 January 1874, the emperor approved a conscription statute that made military service compulsory for all 21-year-old males with the term reduced for land army to six years plus nine years in reserve.
 This conscription created a large pool of experienced military reservists who would be ready to mobilize in case of war.
 It also permitted the Russian Empire to maintain a smaller standing army in peacetime.
-Ironically, this reform was a disaster for the Tsarist regime.
-By reducing the length of service, peasant elders and officials could no longer threaten radical youths with conscription.
-Soldiers now kept their peasant identities and many learned new skills and became literate.
-They radicalised the villages on their return.

 The system of military education was also reformed, and elementary education was made available to all the draftees.
 Milyutin's reforms are regarded as a milestone in the history of Russia: they dispensed with the military recruitment and professional army introduced by Peter the Great and created the Russian army such as it continued into the 21st century.
 Up to Dmitry Milyutin's reforms in 1874 the Russian Army had no permanent barracks and was billeted in dugouts and shacks.

 The army saw service against the Turks during the Russo-Turkish War.